GergelyOlah/Stock_Tracker/README.md

 # Stock Tracker
 ## stock_query() function

-Interactice command line tool that retrieves price info of stocks.
+Interactive command line tool that retrieves price info of the selected stock.

 ## stock_tracker() function

-Retrieves price info of given stocks and stores them in a database.
+Retrieves price info and related news articles of given stocks and stores them in a database.